dev7a/ocelot/docs/configurations.md

 -   `description` (String): A human-readable description of the distribution's purpose or contents.
 -   `buildtags` (List of Strings): A list of Go build tags to be activated when building this distribution.
 These tags control which Go files (especially the component wrappers in [`components/collector/lambdacomponents/`](./components.md)) are included in the compilation.
 (See [Components](./components.md))
 -   `base` (String, Optional): The name of another distribution from which to inherit `buildtags`.
 Tags from the `base` distribution are combined with the tags listed directly under `buildtags` for the current distribution.
+-   `config-file` (String, Optional): The filename of a custom OpenTelemetry Collector configuration YAML file, located inside `config/collector-configs/`.
+If specified, this file will be copied into the Lambda layer during the build, replacing the default upstream `config.yaml`.
+If omitted, the default upstream configuration is used.

 **Example Entry:**